colbycade/MultiplicationGame/README.txt

 5. Enter input and press enter in the command line to play!

 # Gameplay
-1. Computer goes first by moving the "below" pointer to any position 1-9
+1. Computer goes first by choosing a value 1-9.
-2. User responds by moving the "above" pointer to any position 1-9
+2. User responds by choosing a second value 1-9.
-3. The product of the two pointers is "claimed" for the user
+3. The product of these two numbers is "claimed" for the user and can no longer be used.
-4. After initial moves, players take turns moving either pointer
+4. After these initial moves, players take turns changing either factor.
     a.
-To be a valid move, the resulting product must not already be claimed
+To be a valid move, the resulting product must not already be claimed.
-5. After each player makes a move, check if the player has won by having four claimed products in a row (horizontal, vertical, or diagonal)
+5. A player wins by having four claimed products in a row (horizontal, vertical, or diagonal).